Engineering-Research-and-Development/IDS-testbed/README.md

 ## Generate DAPS certificate using Omejdn DAPS

 This step is not mandatory, since the TRUEConnector-MVDS comes with some generated certificates which can be used temporarily.
+These are for the omejdn DAPS, for TLS certificates please see [TRUE Connector configuration](#true-connector-configuration).

-If you want to create new certificate, please follow [instructions](https://github.com/Engineering-Research-and-Development/true-connector-mvds/tree/master/CertificateAuthority) provided by the Testbed, on how to achieve this.
+If you want to create new certificate, please follow [instructions](https://github.com/Engineering-Research-and-Development/true-connector-mvds/tree/master/CertificateAuthority/README.md) on how to achieve this.

 ## DAPS certificate